 First of all you need to receive a valuation to find out how much your home is worth.
 We recommend asking at least three different estate agents to value your home.
 Ask them about the services they offer, the current state of the local market, and the purchase price you can hope you achieve.
 Make and plan and how this sits with your priorities and timescales.
-For more help, view our tips for getting started here.
+For more help, view our tips for selling your home.

 There are three main costs involved in selling a property: